 It’s excellent for videos when you want a genuine, organic look, such as vlogs, outdoor scenes, or documentaries.
 The soft, diffused light during sunrise or sunset provides a warm, flattering glow, while midday sunlight can be vibrant and energetic.

 Using natural light can be cost-effective and easy to work with, but it’s crucial to plan shoots around weather conditions and time of day for consistent results.
+If you’ve ever seen someone record outside on an overcast day, you know that natural lighting can sometimes be bad lighting.

 When to Use Natural Lighting